 There are some credit cards that boast no fees for international purchases.
 You have to check how they calculate exchange rates, but usually this can be a pretty good deal.

-The only down side is that anything less than a major department store or 5-star hotel will not accept credit cards.
-You’re still going to need cash, and using your credit card to get cash is not a good option.
+The only down side is that anything less than a major department store or 5-star hotel will not accept Visa/MasterCard credit cards.

 There used to be some ways to get a UnionPay card, which are accepted everywhere in China, but these options have become hard to come by after Covid.

 There are two things you need to consider when planning to transfer money into China: